Last updated: June 19, 2017

 Under the “Limited Exceptions to COPPA’s Verifiable Parental Consent Requirement,” when a student working in NoodleTools uses the function to e-mail their work to themselves or another person, the e-mail address is used in a one-time manner according with that purposes, and is NOT stored by NoodleTools.

-Similarly, if a student e-mails NoodleTools directly for help through our “Have a Question?” service, that e-mail address is used only on a one-time basis to respond to the student from a secure email service that is separate from, and not connected to, the NoodleTools platform and the student’s NoodleTools folders.
+Similarly, if a student e-mails NoodleTools directly for help through our “Have a Question?” service, that e-mail address is used only on a one-time basis to respond to the student from a secure email service that is separate from, and not connected to, the NoodleTools platform and the student’s NoodleTools account.

 Third-Party Integrations on NoodleTools